 Platform: Netflix

 Inside Job is basically The Office meets every conspiracy theory you’ve ever heard, and somehow it all works perfectly.
-The show takes place inside the secret government organization that is responsible for covering up all the weird things that happens in the world, and honestly, the workplace dynamics are more terrifying than the actual conspiracies.
+The show takes place inside the secret government organization that is responsible for covering up all the weird things that happen in the world, and honestly, the workplace dynamics are more terrifying than the actual conspiracies.
+The main character is a scientist who just wants to save the world but keeps getting slowed down by office politics and her coworkers’ uselessness.

 What makes this one of the smarter R-rated animated series is how it uses familiar conspiracy theories as a jumping-off point for exploring themes about friendship, ambition, and finding your place in an organization that doesn’t always make sense.